Museums Accreditation Scheme

 Museums Galleries Scotland, and our UK Accreditation partners, Arts Council England, the Welsh Government, and Northern Ireland Museums Council, recognise that many museums are closing their sites due to the impact of Covid-19 and in response to Government advice.

-In order to support the sector during these unprecedented times all Accredited museums in the UK will have their current award status extended for an additional 12 months.
+In order to support the sector during these unprecedented times all Accredited museums in the UK, your current Accreditation award status is being further extended for an additional 12 months to 1 April 2022.

 We maintain a list of Accredited museums on our website.
 You can check if your museum is Accredited here:

 When will we be asked to submit an Accreditation return?